katjam/tech-exeter-try-elm/PITCHME.md

 ## Our (fun) problem

-IMAGE logos for all the gone by the wayside.
 Any of these look familiar?

 ![alt-text-1](js-stuff.png)

-angular 1.0, backbone, polymer, ember, postcss, css modules

 Note:
 - Building user interfaces for amazing APIs